zatarain/chronos/README.md

    3. Expand the expression according with the classification, otherwise report an error

 ## 2.2 Values for the fields
+The value for all time fields must be quasi-numeric values.
 * **minute** can take integer values in the interval `[0,60)`
 * **hour** can take integer values in the interval `[0,24)`
 * **day of month** can take integer values in the interval `[1,31]`
 * **month** can take integer values in the interval `[1,12]`
 * **day of week** can take integer values in the interval `[1,7]`
 * **command** could be any non-empty `string` representing a command for shell

+Some `cron`-patterns will be allowed such as list, ranges, wildcards and frequency.
+In particular, frequency pattern has the restriction that the size of the full range must be divided by the frequency, for instance: `*/7` is not a valid frequency for the field minute due to `7` doesn't divide `60`.

 # 3. Implementation, deployment and usage
 The implementation of the project has been done on C++17 using a Docker sandbox with clang compiler and Makefiles to build it.